FÁINLEOG Mounted Print

 *** Important Shipping Information for This Item ***

-As this item is covered by the 'Large Shipping' profile, please know that if other items with varied shipping profiles are ordered alongside this item, I will combine the packages and refund any additional shipping charges incurred at checkout.
+As this item is covered by the 'Large Package' shipping option, please know that when other items with different shipping profiles are ordered alongside this item, I will combine the packages and refund any additional shipping charges incurred at checkout.